mabogunje/yorudi/README.txt

-Yórùdí - A Standardized & Downloadable Comprehensive Yoruba-Multilingual Dictionary
+Yorudi - A Standardized & Downloadable Comprehensive Yoruba-Multilingual Dictionary

 DESCRIPTION
 The Yorudi project aims to compile a complete multi-lingual lexical database with Yoruba as the pivot language.
 The project is modelled after the CC-CEDICT project by Paul Andrew Denisowski which was itself modeled on the highly successful EDICT project by Jim Breen.
 The former being a Chinese-English Electronic Dictionary and the latter, a Japanese-English Dictionary.